 MESDA Summer Institute

-Material Culture and Decorative Arts of the Southern Backcountry
+Material Culture and Decorative Arts of the Lowcountry South

-The Museum of Early Southern Decorative Arts encourages graduate students, decorative arts professionals, and independent scholars to explore southern history and material culture at the 2014 Summer Institute, “The Backcountry South,1760-1860.”
+The Museum of Early Southern Decorative Arts encourages graduate students, decorative arts professionals, and independent scholars to explore southern history and material culture at the 2015 Summer Institute, “The Lowcountry South.”

-The 2014 Institute provides an unparalleled hands-on experience in southern material culture with collection studies and fieldwork in North Carolina, Tennessee, and Kentucky.
+The 2015 Institute provides an unparalleled hands-on experience in southern material culture with collection studies and fieldwork in North Carolina, South Carolina, and Georgia.
 Established scholars from the fields of decorative arts, history, and architecture guide students in the multidisciplinary process of using and understanding material culture as historical evidence.
-The Institute combines a week of collection studies and fieldwork at MESDA and in North Carolina with a week in central Kentucky—visiting both public and private collections.
+The Institute combines a week of collection studies and fieldwork at MESDA and in North Carolina with a week in South Carolina and Georgia—visiting both public and private collections.
 The wide range of objects, places, and stories encountered in the field and classroom shape objected-centered research presentations.
 Participants not only add to MESDA’s scholarly dialogue, but they also create projects for future conference presentations, journal articles, and theses.

 Three hours of graduate credit are awarded through the University of Virginia’s Graduate Program in the History of Art and Architecture.